srware/Retail_Workshop/Content/media_sdk_decode_windows.md

 ![Optimised GPU Decode](images/msdk_decode_14.jpg)

-> If you missed some steps or didn't have time to finish the tutorial the completed code is available in the **msdk_decode_final** directory.

 ## HEVC 4K 10-bit
 "What about the latest 4K 10-bit HEVC video streams" I hear you ask?
 Support for both decode and encode of such streams was introduced with 7th Gen Intel(R) Core(TM) Processors and the Intel(R) Media SDK has full support for both.
 We will now make the small code modifications necessary to decode a sample 4K 10-bit HEVC stream.